personatopone/an-anime-recommendation-system/README.md

 # -AnimeRecommendation_back-end
 Use maven and SpringBoot

-Import AnimeRecommendation_back-end to Intellij IDEA
+Import "AnimeRecommendation_back-end" folder to Intellij IDEA

 In the Intellij program, click File -> Setting.
 In the setting, click "Plugins", find Lombok and install, then click apply.
 Then click the compiler in "Build, Execution, Deployment" in the setting, click "Annotation Processors" from compiler button. choose "Enable above annotation processing", then click apply and ok.